 Costing nearly $37,000 to fund a new translation, Ken was relieved to see the financial aspect provided for through generous contributions by the Christian Motorcyclists Association and other sources.

-Yet from the time of Ken's initial desire to translate the JESUS film into Songhai, it took over three and a half years to get the official green light, locally and with Campus Crusade.
+Yet from the time of Ken's initial desire to translate the JESUS film into Songhai, it took over three and a half years to get the official green light, locally and with Cru.
 That time required a strong faith and determination to persevere through red tape, local politics and logistics.

 Even after the appropriate permission, the progression hit several more bumps along the way.